 What Is a Niche Blog?

-A niche blog is a blog that is very specialised.
+A niche blog is a blog that is very specialized.
 It targets a specific niche in the market.
 Instead of writing about anything and everything, a niche blog targets something specific that a group of people find interesting.

 The reason niche blogs work so well is that nowadays, people look for the certain topics they want to read about through search engines.
 A niche blog caters to the needs of specific ‘niche’ consumers looking for certain topics.